 - Is serious, and potentially a criminal offence - Could put students in the school at risk - Is violent - Involves students being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes)

-See Appendix 2 for more information about peer-on-peer abuse.
+See Appendix 2 for more information about child-on-child abuse.

-Procedures for dealing with allegations of peer-on-peer abuse
+Procedures for dealing with allegations of child-on-child abuse.

 If a student makes an allegation of abuse against another student: